 What is Edgar’s Mission?

-Edgar’s Mission is a farm animal sanctuary in Lancefield, Victoria, around one hour’s drive from Melbourne.
+Edgar’s Mission is a not-for-profit sanctuary for rescued farmed animals, situated in Lancefield, Victoria, around one hour’s drive from Melbourne.

-The sanctuary is currently home to over 450 rescued farmed animals, due to the fact animals could possibly arrive or be rehomed any day this is an estimate.
+The sanctuary is currently home to over 450 rescued farmed animals.
+(This is an estimate – animals could arrive or be rehomed any day.)

 How did Edgar’s Mission begin?

-In 2003 Pam Ahern devised a plan to raise awareness of the fact this country’s animal welfare legislation excludes farmed animals.
-Actor James Cromwell was soon to be arriving in Australia, a perfect opportunity to utilise his fame and compassion by having him pose with a pig.
-With Cromwell eagerly on board, Pam next had to ponder where one would acquire a pig.
+In 2003, Edgar’s Mission founder Pam Ahern devised a plan to raise awareness that Australia’s animal welfare legislation excludes farmed animals.
+Actor James Cromwell was soon to be arriving in Australia to help launch the movie Babe, and happily agreed to help the cause by posing with a pig.
+With Cromwell on board, Pam just needed to secure a pig.

-On her regular walks with Edgar, Pam noticed that people captivated by him.
-She soon came to realise “the best ambassadors for changing the way people think about farmed animals were the animals themselves.”
-So Edgar’s Mission grew, to provide sanctuary to farm animals who can be rescued and to speak up for those who cannot.
+On her regular walks with Edgar, Pam noticed that people were captivated by him.
+She soon came to realise ‘the best ambassadors for changing the way people think about farmed animals were the animals themselves’.
+So Edgar’s Mission grew, to provide sanctuary to farmed animals who could be rescued and to speak up for those who could not.

 Since humble beginnings, Edgar’s Mission has grown rapidly in both the number of rescued animals and public support.
 We believe the reason so many people support what we do is because they connect with our simple message of kindness.